watsonam/watsonam.github.io/about.md

 # About Me

 I work at S&P Global, leading our Commodity Derivates product offering.
-I previously worked at CarbonChain as Head of Data Science,
+I previously worked at CarbonChain as Head of Data Science, building carbon accounting software for physical commodity supply chains in some of the world’s heavy-emitting industries.
+Previously, I started my career  at Markit and IHS, working in data science and product, across the full suite of commodity derivatives.

-## Technical Experience

-With over 5 years of professional experience, I specialize in:

-- **Backend Development**: Python, Flask RESTful APIs
-- **Frontend Development**: AngularJS, modern JavaScript
-- **Machine Learning**: TensorFlow, Keras, scikit-learn
-- **Cloud Infrastructure**: AWS (Lambda, S3, StepFunctions, CloudWatch)
-- **Data Science**: Jupyter notebooks, data analysis, algorithm development

-## Certifications

-- AWS Solutions Architect (Associate)
-- AWS Certified Machine Learning (Specialty)

-## What I Write About

-This blog focuses on:

-- **Commodities**: Market analysis and trading insights
-- **Machine Learning**: Practical applications and techniques
-- **Generative AI**: Exploring the latest in LLMs and AI tools
-- **Technical Deep Dives**: Implementation details and lessons learned

 ## Get in Touch